On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Proposed Approach

-Our multi-tasking pipeline contains regression-based prediction branch and CSL-based prediction branch, to facilitate the performance comparison of the two methods on an equal footing.
-The regression of the bounding box is:
+Our multi-tasking pipeline contains regression-based prediction branch and angle classification-based prediction branch, to facilitate the performance comparison of the two methods on an equal footing.
+The model mainly outputs four items for location and size: